sulfur321/cybersec-project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What is the advantage of a jump box?
+A load balancer will route client requests across all servers that are capable of fullfilling those requests in a manner that maximizes speed aand capacity to ensure that no one server is overworked. if one server goes offline, the load balancer will redirect the traffic to the remaining servers.
+In the situation of a DDoS attack, the load balancer will shift the traffic to another server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_